ljpernic/HQ3.1/src/pages/non-fiction/2020-05-10-Issue-Two-Non-Fiction/index.md

 ---
-title: The Many Big Busts of Lenin
+title: This is the Title of Non-Fiction One, Issue Two
 author: Fanniford Kaplaniford
 issue: Issue Two, Fall 2020
 description: In Berlin there lies a lying liar, a man that Franny Kaplan shot with fire, and not for any hapless hire, but on purpose, like Sean Bean.
 The Queen is mean and the dean is lean, but none have statues in a park outside Berlin.
 That honor is held by Mel the Mailman, who fell from jail sand to limp through fail ham.